coralogix/telemetry-shippers/logs/fluent-bit/ecs-fargate/README.md

 }
 ```

 Note: Don't confuse Task Execution Role for Task Role, this permission needs to be added to the Task Role.
-(Contrary to the ADOT (OTEL) Metrics and Traces integration)

 After you've added the above container to your existing Task Definition, you need to adjust the logConfiguration for the containers you wish to forward to Coralogix.